openimis/openimis-be_py/README.md

   * this command executes every steps described in "To create a new openIMIS module (e.g. `openimis-be-mymodule`)"
   * file templates for setup, readme and urls can be found in `developer_tools/skeletons` directory
 * from here on, your local openIMIS has a new module called `openimis-be-<module_name>_py`, directly loaded from your directory by using single command.

+### To fetch0 modules and install from local directories
+* first install all modules as in "Developers setup"
+* from `/openimis-be_py/openIMIS`:
+  * run this command: `python manage.py install_module_locally <module_name> [--url <url>] [--branch <branch>] [--path <path>]`.
+  This command will execute all steps required steps to first uninstall currently installed version of the module, clone the module repository and install it as an editable library.
+  * The `--url` parameter allows you to specify the git repository url (By default it will use openimis.json)
+  * The `--branch` parameter allows to specify the branch that will be cloned, develop by default
+  * The `--path` allows you to specify the directory the repository will be cloned to.
+By default, the repository will be saved next to `openimis-be_py` directory.
+  * Additionally, you can use `all` as the module name, to fetch and install all modules present in `openimis.json` file.
+  This mode supports the `--branch` and `--path` parameters.

+### To install modules from PyPI
+* first install all modules as in "Developers setup"
+* from `/openimis-be_py/openIMIS`:
+  * run this command: `python manage.py install_module_pypi <module_name> [--target-version <version>] [--library-name <library_name>]
+  [--check-only]`.
+This command will execute all steps required steps to first uninstall currently installed version of the module, check the newest version of the library and install it from PyPI.
+  * The `--target-version` parameter allows you to specify the version that will be used to install the module
+  * The `--library-name` parameter allows you to override the library name.
+By default, the library name is derived from module name, following this scheme: `openimis-be-<module_name>`
+  * The `--check-only` flag allows to check the newest version without installing the library or modifying openimis.json file.
+This parameter can be also used to check availability of a specific version when used with `--target-version`
+  * Additionally, you can use `all` as the module name, to fetch and install all modules present in `openimis.json` file.
+  This mode supports the `--target-version` parameter and `--check-only` flag.